paulbricman/ideoscope/README.md

 ### Docker

-To deploy the conceptarium using Docker, first make sure to have it installed, then simply run the following.
+To deploy the ideoscope using Docker, first make sure to have it installed, then simply run the following.

 ```
 docker run -p 8501:8501 paulbricman/ideoscope